GTFOBins/GTFOBins.github.io/CONTRIBUTING.md

 ### Multiline strings

-If a multiline string is needed, use the `-` YAML literal variant, i.e., `|-`, for example:
+If a multiline string is needed, use the `-` YAML literal variant to strip trailing newlines, i.e., `|-`, for example:

 ```
 some-field: |-
-  Lorem ipsum...
+  Some
+  multiline
+  value
 ```

 ### Links